-Words and one page description is certainly not enough for Rara lake trek.
+Words and one page description is not enough for Rara lake trek.
 If it was for us we would dedicate a website for it and yet we would not be able to describe its true potential.
-Rara lake is located on the laps of himalayas on the far west corners of Nepal.
-This lake is the largest lake in Nepal, which is as well a freshwater lake that forms from the glacier melt in the mountains.
+Rara lake lies on the laps of himalayas in the far west corners of Nepal.
+This lake is the largest lake in Nepal.
+Furthermore, it is a freshwater lake that forms from the glacier melt in the mountains.
 The lake is 10.8 sq km in area and the surface elevation is 3000 meters from the sea level.

 No doubt that the turquoise blue lake which is crystal clear is beautiful in everyway.
 Furthermore, the reflection of Api himal and Saipal on the lake is mesmerizing.
-What is more beautiful is there is only one lodge in the surrounding of the lake, what is more beautiful is except for few handful people not many make it to here.
-Rara lake trek is among those few treks that is till the day an off the beaten trekking tails in Nepal.
-Adding up, far western region of Nepal where Rara is located is the least developed region in Nepal, hence this trek preserves the untouched and unaltered aspects of life and nature.
+What is more beautiful is there is only one lodge in the surrounding of the lake.
+On top, except for few handful people do the Rara Lake trek every year.
+This trek is among those few treks that is till the day an off the beaten trekking in Nepal.
+Adding up, far western region of Nepal where Rara lies is an under developed region in Nepal. hence this trek preserves the untouched and unaltered aspects of life and nature.

 |Trip Code: BT-119||Total Duration: 11 days|

 |Destination: Off The Beaten Trails||Best Time: March - May & Sept - Dec|